Jose-Servin/MasterPortfolio/README.md

-# Python Automation Projects
+# "The Bot that scrapes, the pipeline that moves, the WebPage that presents"

-## Selenium Bot with Data Pipeline
+In one sentence: "A Selenium Bot with an integrated Data Pipeline whose process is presented in a localhost webpage"

 Timeline: